-(2) In any case in which it is provided that the consent of a person to the act charged shall be a defence to a charge under section 124, the like consent to an act charged under this section given under the like conditions as to the age of the parties shall be a defence to a charge under this section.
+- (2) In any case in which it is provided that the consent of a person to the act charged shall be a defence to a charge under section 124, the like consent to an act charged under this section given under the like conditions as to the age of the parties shall be a defence to a charge under this section. - (3) Except as hereinbefore provided, the consent of a person under 17 years of age shall be no defence to a charge under this section. - (4) This section is to be taken to be in force from 4 April 1924.

-- (3) Except as hereinbefore provided, the consent of a person under 17 years of age shall be no defence to a charge under this section. - (4) This section is to be taken to be in force from 4 April 1924. - (5) Nothing in subsection (4) impugns or otherwise affects the lawfulness of a conviction arising from conduct that occurred before the commencement of the Criminal Code Amendment (Sexual Offences) Act 1987.
+(5) Nothing in subsection (4) impugns or otherwise affects the lawfulness of a conviction arising from conduct that occurred before the commencement of the Criminal Code Amendment (Sexual Offences) Act 1987.

-127A - 128.
+127A - 128. . . . . . . . .

-129. Procuring by threats, fraud, or drugs
+129. Procuring a person for penetrative sexual abuse by threats or fraud